Language selection

 Institutional programs and activities

-Provides provincial/territorial policing services, as negotiated under the terms of the Provincial Police Services Agreement, as well as s municipal policing services as negotiated under the terms of the Municipal Police Services Agreement (MPSA) or through Community Tripartite Agreements (CTAs).
+Contract Policing provides provincial/territorial policing services, as negotiated under the terms of the Provincial Police Services Agreement, as well as s municipal policing services as negotiated under the terms of the Municipal Police Services Agreement (MPSA) or through Community Tripartite Agreements (CTAs).
 Funding provided though cost-sharing between federal, provincial and municipal governments, with share percentages based on population and/or time of entry into the contract.
-Canadians benefit from the maintenance of a large pool of highly-trained RCMP members who are available for redeployment from coast to coast for national and international events and incidents.
+Canadians benefit from the maintenance of a large pool of highly trained RCMP members who are available for redeployment from coast to coast for national and international events and incidents.

 Federal Policing